nodejs/node/onboarding.md

     contents should not be shared externally.
   * Node.js has a moderation team which you should contact when unsure about taking action in the Node.js org.
   * You can moderate non-collaborator posts yourself.
-When done please report the moderation action taken in accordance to the moderation policy.
+Please report the moderation action taken in accordance to the moderation policy.
   * You can find the full moderation policy